 |Over 430 public submissions received on constitutional development

-The consultation period for the Fourth Report of the Constitutional Development Task Force, "Views and proposals of members of the community on the methods for selecting the Chief Executive in 2007 and for forming the Legislative Council in 2008", ends today (May 31).
-The consultation period lasted five and a half months.
-As at the afternoon of May 31, more than 430 submissions have been received.
+The five-month consultation period for the Third Report of the Constitutional Development Task Force, "Areas which may be considered for amendment in respect of the methods for selecting the Chief Executive in 2007 and for forming the Legislative Council in 2008", ends today (October 15).
+As at the afternoon of October 15, more than 430 submissions have been received.
 A Government spokesman said that the response was good.

-A spokesman for the Task Force said that among the submissions, about 180 were from organizations, while the rest were put forward by individuals.
-All the submissions, except those which requested confidentiality, will be published when the Fifth Report is issued.
+The spokesman said that among the submissions, more than 90 were from organisations while the rest were put forward by individuals.
+All the submissions, except those requesting confidentiality, will be published when the Fourth Report is issued.

 The Task Force expressed its thanks to different sectors of the community for their views.

 The spokesman said the Task Force was processing the submissions and planned to publish the Fourth Report before the end of this year.
 Thereafter, the Task Force will further consult the public on changes to be made to the electoral arrangements for 2007 and 2008, with a view to formulating a proposal that is feasible and acceptable to the Hong Kong community at large.